 Sysdig’s Kubernetes monitoring solution is unique for its emphasis on security, troubleshooting, performance optimization, and compliance, more than basic metrics and log analysis.

 It offers unparalleled visibility into containers, featuring real-time insights into their activities, including process execution, network traffic, and resource consumption.
-As it’s highly scalable and flexible, Sysdig is suitable for large and complex Kubernetes deployments.
+Because it’s highly scalable and flexible, Sysdig is suitable for large and complex Kubernetes deployments.

 Kubernetes monitoring solution, Sysdig